Alexander Milošević: Loan to Çaykur Rizespor

 On 8 September 2017, he was loaned out to Çaykur Rizespor.
 On 13 December 2017, his loan agreement was mutually terminated.

 Departure

 On 18 December 2017, Milošević's contract was mutually terminated.

 Return to AIK

 On 28 February 2018 AIK announced they had signed an agreement with Milošević until 31 December 2018.

 Milosevic played in 27 games as AIK won the 2018 Allsvenskan.

 Nottingham Forest

 On 1 February 2019, Milošević signed an eighteen-month contract with EFL Championship side Nottingham Forest.
 He scored his first goal for Nottingham Forest in a 3–0 win over Middlesbrough on 22 April 2019.

 On 28 October 2019, Milošević's contract was terminated by mutual consent.

 Vejle BK

 On 29 July 2020, Milošević joined Danish Superliga side Vejle Boldklub on a free transfer, signing a two-year deal.
 He left the club again at the end of the year.

 Second return to AIK

 On 29 March 2021, AIK announced that Milošević had signed a one-year contract with AIK over the 2021 Allsvenskan season.

+Portsmouth

+On 7 March 2025, Milošević joined Championship side Portsmouth on a short-term deal until the end of the season.
+He departed the club upon the expiration of his short-term deal having failed to make an appearance.